Profile information

 Our program offers a unique chance to delve into the world of women's cooperatives, explore the art of backstrap weaving, uncover the vibrant tapestry of Mayan culture, and connect with some of the skilled weavers of Guatemala.

 We also offer internships with the opportunity to gain course credit for your college or university.
-For interns, we ask for a minimum 8-week time commitment.

-We are currently looking for volunteers with the following skills/experience:
+We welcome volunteers with the following skills/experience:

-- Retail Management
+- Retail Management for our on-site shop

 - Sales/E-commerce